We're excited to partner with AWS Distro for OpenTelemetry.Learn more

 The industry stands to benefit from the consolidation of observability ecosystems.
 Vendor-neutral open standards are vital for increased adoption, and OpenTelemetry is going to make integrating observability more viable.

-Still in the beta phase, the OpenTelemetry project is only just starting out.
+With many parts still in the beta phase, the OpenTelemetry project has only just begun.
 At the moment, spans and traces are the most thoroughly developed components.
 However, the project also currently covers metrics with “manual code change” for some languages, and might eventually integrate logging.

-The team is working towards the goal of providing a generally available, production-quality release in the second half of 2020.
-This will result in the stabilization of core components, in addition to the integration of automated instrumentation through agents, additional language compatibility, and improved metrics capabilities—all of which are in active development.
+The team is working towards the goal of providing a generally available, production-quality release in the coming year.
+This will result in the stabilization of core components, in addition to the integration of automated instrumentation through agents, additional language compatibility and improved metrics capabilities — all of which are in active development.
 The project is, and will likely remain, focused on getting tech health info from systems in a standard way.

 Backward compatibility is a key feature of the project, allowing OpenTelemetry to be implemented with applications that use either the OpenTracing or OpenCensus systems, and providing developers with an easy path to make the transition.
-OpenTelemetry is one of the Cloud Native Computing Foundation’s biggest open source projects, with growing developer support for the ecosystem.
+OpenTelemetry is one of CNCF’s biggest open source projects, with growing developer support for the ecosystem.